k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 **Step 2.**

-Create a Job entry in the JOBS table under the Customer LU that runs the Job every 5 minutes.
+Go to the Customer LU and in the JOBS table create a Job entry  that runs the Job every 5 minutes.

 **Step 3.**

 Deploy the Customer LU.

 Check the Fabric Home directory.
 Can you see the list_entities.txt file?

 What is the Timestamp of the first entry?
 How many Customers are there in the CRM_DB?